The Social Role Valorization Implementation Project

 Biography

-Much of Dr. Wolfensberger’s work has been concerned with ideologies, structures and planning patterns of human service systems, especially concerning mentally retarded people and their families.
-He has authored and co-authored more than forty books and monographs, and has written more than two hundred fifty chapters and articles.
+Much of Dr. Wolfensberger’s work was concerned with ideologies, structures and planning patterns of human service systems, especially concerning intellectually impaired people and their families.
+He authored and co-authored more than forty books and monographs, and wrote more than two hundred fifty chapters and articles.
 His books Changing Patterns in Residential Services for the Mentally Retarded, The Principle of Normalization, PASS and PASSING are probably best known.
 His writing has been translated into eleven languages.

-Dr. Wolfensberger is the originator of Citizen Advocacy and Social Role Valorization, and he was the foremost propagator of normalization in North America.
-He has a reputation for being a stirring and controversial speaker.
+Dr. Wolfensberger was the originator of Citizen Advocacy and Social Role Valorization, and he was the foremost propagator of normalization in North America.
+He had a reputation for being a stirring and controversial speaker.

-In 1999, Wolf Wolfensberger was selected by representatives of seven major mental retardation organizations as one of the thirty-five parties that had been most impactful on mental retardation worldwide in the 20th century.
+In 1999, Wolf Wolfensberger was selected by representatives of seven major intellectual impairment organizations as one of the thirty-five parties that had been most impactful on intellectual impairment worldwide in the 20th century.

 SRV Training & Safeguarding Council

-The Council is a 14 member international group, which includes the 8 North American SRV trainers associated with Dr. Wolfensberger and the Training Institute.
+The Council is a 13-member international group, which includes the North American SRV trainers associated most directly with Dr. Wolfensberger’s teaching.
 The Council meets twice yearly, alternating between the United States and Canada, to set policy regarding SRV theory training.